Shredd/Tom2.0/README.md

 (you can install with pip)

+libraries needed:
+- PyAudio
+- Speech_Recognition
+- Pillow
-- librarys needed: PyAudio Speech_Recognition Pillow Pygame
+- Pygame

-- programs that are not librarys that you will need to install: espeak
+- Programs that are not libraries that you will need to install: espeak

 ---